 As has been mentioned elsewhere on this site, before I started studying film, I was sent to go and see a guidance counselor.
 Towards the end of one of our later sessions, she sent me an e-mail to which she'd attached a PDF article, and said that I should read it that evening and then go back the next day and let her know what my thoughts were.
 The article was titled Existential Depression in Gifted Individuals.

-The reader is quite welcome to visit their site and read the article in its entirety, but I've decided to reproduce here only the passages that I found the most striking and/or affecting.
+The reader is quite welcome to read the article in its entirety, but I've decided to reproduce here only the passages that I found the most striking and/or affecting.
 It's something I found to be a valuable source of guidance during an extremely pivotal moment in my life, and hopefully it may have the same value for others.

 Why should such existential concerns occur disproportionately among gifted persons?
 Partially, it is because substantial thought and reflection must occur to even consider such notions, rather than simply focusing on superficial day-to-day aspects of life.
 Other more specific characteristics of gifted children are important predisposers as well.

 Because gifted children are able to consider the possibilities of how things might be, they tend to be idealists.
 However, they are simultaneously able to see that the world is falling short of how it might be.
 Because they are intense, gifted children feel keenly the disappointment and frustration which occurs when ideals are not reached.
 Similarly, these youngsters tend to spot the inconsistencies, arbitrariness and absurdities in society and in the behaviors of those around them.
 Traditions are questioned or challenged.
 For example, why do we put such tight sex-role or age-role restrictions on people?
 Why do people engage in hypocritical behaviors in which they say one thing and then do another?
 Why do people say things they really do not mean at all?
 Why are so many people so unthinking and uncaring in their dealings with others?
 How much difference in the world can one person's life make?